 If you see heavy bleeding, speak to your doctor immediately.

-To understand the bloody show, let’s go back a little to what happens in your cervix while you’re pregnant.
+To understand the bloody show, let’s go back a little to what happens to your cervix while you’re pregnant.

 Because our bodies are so damn amazing, the cervix chips in to protect the baby by creating a layer of mucus that serves as a plug for the uterus.

-That way, no bacteria or other enemies of growing babies can reach the little speck inside of you.
+That way, no bacteria, viruses, or other enemies of growing babies can reach the little speck inside of you.

 When it’s time for that to happen, the cervix embarks on its very own dilation process to ensure that your little one has an open(ish) passage to journey into the world.